meliao/osdc_support/gettingstarted.rst

   ``ssh -A username@login2.opensciencedatacloud.org``

-Including ``-A`` is necessary because it will allow the server to forward your credentials to the virtual machine (VM).
-Otherwise, you will get an error when you attempt to connect to the VM.
+Including ``-A`` allows for `agent forwarding <http://www.unixwiz.net/techtips/ssh-agent-forwarding.html>`_; it is necessary because it will allow the server to forward your credentials to the virtual machine (VM).
+If it is not included, you will get an error when you attempt to connect to the VM.
 You will be prompted for a passphrase; this will be the passphrase you selected when generating the key.
 Enter it.

 SSH on Windows
 ^^^^^^^^^^^^^^
 To connect to the login server from a Windows machine,

 Connection through the Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~